devlooped/SponsorLink/privacy.md

 using the SponsorLink GitHub CLI extension.
 This is done by reading the email(s) associated with your GitHub account *locally* using the GitHub CLI itself.

-This manifest contains salted hashes of your email(s) and sponsored account, and is signed with your GitHub user identifier on the backend.
+This manifest contains salted hashes of your email(s) and sponsored account and is signed with your GitHub user identifier on the backend.
 To perform this operation, you must authenticate with SponsorLink using your GitHub account via github.com, and authorize the SponsorLink GitHub CLI extension to access your GitHub profile.